Skip to Content

 Historically, taxpayers who wished to install renewable energy property (e.g., wind, solar, geothermal) had two alternative paths to choose from.
 The first, the investment tax credit under Section 48 (ITC), was claimed in the year that the property was placed in service and was calculated as a percentage of the project’s cost basis.
 The second, the production tax credit under Section 45 (PTC), was claimed annually over 10 years based on the amount of electrical output in such years.
 The IRA significantly enhanced both the ITC and PTC on a temporary basis, with Dec.
 31, 2024, being the operative BOC date.
 Projects meeting that deadline are generally unaffected by the OBBB.

-Further complicating matters, a July 7 executive order directs the Treasury Secretary to “strictly enforce” the termination of the ITC and PTC for wind and solar facilities.
-Such enforcement includes the publication of new guidance within 45 days to ensure that policies regarding the beginning of construction aren’t circumvented by “the artificial acceleration or manipulation of eligibility … unless a substantial portion of a subject facility has been built.”
-That direction hints at significantly more restrictive guidance coming in short order.
-As we wait for additional guidance, one thing is clear to those with wind or solar projects in the planning or early development stages: the window to qualify for key tax credits may be closing rapidly.
-As the legal framework governing eligibility continues to evolve and become more restrictive, planning opportunities are becoming increasingly time-sensitive.
+Shortly after enactment of the OBBB, a July 7 executive order complicated matters even further.
+That executive order directed the Treasury Secretary to “strictly enforce” the termination of the ITC and PTC for wind and solar facilities.
+Additionally, the executive order directed Treasury to publish new guidance within 45 days to ensure that policies regarding the beginning of construction aren’t circumvented by “the artificial acceleration or manipulation of eligibility … unless a substantial portion of a subject facility has been built.”
+In October, Treasury published Notice 2025-42 in response to the July executive order.

 Determining the beginning of construction (BOC) date

 1. Physical work test — This test requires commencement of physical work of a significant nature either on-site or off-site.
-Examples in the notices include construction and installation of the energy property.
-However, digging foundations, laying footings or pads, or installing rebar can also qualify.
-Once the project begins, the taxpayer must maintain a sufficient level of activity to meet continuous construction rules.
+Examples of physical work in the notices include construction and installation of the energy property.
+However, digging foundations, laying footings or pads, or installing rebar are activities that generally may qualify.
+Under the physical work test, once the project begins, the taxpayer must also maintain a sufficient level of activity to meet continuous construction rules.

-2. 5% safe harbor — An alternative test considers the taxpayer to have begun construction when it pays or incurs at least 5% of the total project costs.
+2. 5% safe harbor — The 5% safe harbor test considers the taxpayer to have begun construction when it pays or incurs (under tax accounting method principles) at least 5% of the total project costs.
 Notably, this must be 5% of the total cost, not the budgeted cost, so cost overruns can pose a challenge.
-The continuous construction rules also apply to this safe harbor.
+The continuous construction rules noted above also apply to this safe harbor.

 The OBBB added a definition for BOC that directly references Notices 2013-29 and 2018-59, so such guidance will continue to be influential.
 However, the OBBB clarified that the definition would also be based on “any subsequently issued guidance clarifying, modifying, or updating either such Notice … ” That language and the direction in President Trump’s recent executive order set the stage for potentially substantial changes to the applicable rules, likely with more stringent requirements.
 Although, in the interim, both the substance and effective date of any changes to the BOC rules are unknown.